AvolitesLtd/TitanManual/docs/cue-lists/editing-cue-lists.md

 To copy, move or delete an entire cue list see the section [Copying, Moving, Linking and Deleting](../cue-lists/copying-moving-linking-and-deleting.md).

+- To edit cues using keypad syntax commands, see [Theatre Programming](../cue-lists/theatre-programming.md).

 ## Playback View Window

 The easiest way to edit a cue list is using the Playback View window